 This test can be performed on either a blood specimen or buccal (cheek cell) swab.

-The patient does not need to fast for this test is a blood sample is required.
+The patient does not need to fast for this test if a blood sample is required.
 However, swab specimens should be collected in the morning before eating or drinking.

-The standard turnaround time for this test is 10-14 business days from the date the patient’s specimen/s are received by our laboratory.
+The standard turnaround time for this test is 10-14 business days.

 Blood: No prepayment is required.
 Patient will be billed once the testing is completed.